juhangsin/juhangsin.github.io/resume.md

 * Bad Gateway is a software development agency in Toronto.
 We build Web Applications and APIs for clients.

 ### Tasks
-* Worked on variety of functionalities for Authentication Server.
-[Curveball](https://github.com/curveball/a12n-server) framework.
+* Worked on variety of functionalities for Authentication Server [Curveball](https://github.com/curveball/a12n-server) micro-framework.
 * Integrating Node.js service with MySQL
-*
+* Building API driven applications using Node.js, Typescript, MySQL
+* Developed a prototypical application for a new product offering

 ## Frontend Web Developer at ResortSuite Toronto, Canada, Apr/2018 – Nov/2019
 * ResortSuite is an enterprise grade integrated software application for the hospitality industry.